jmigueldelgado/jmigueldelgado/README.md

 - ⚡ Fun fact: ...
 -->

-I currently work at [UP42](http://up42.com) as a data science engineer in the processing team.
+I currently work at [UP42](http://up42.com) as a data science engineer in the analytics team.

 I use R and Python to make sense of complex earth science datasets at the mesoscale.